bobthecow/mustache.php/README.markdown

  * Sections don't respect delimiter changes -- `delimiters` example currently fails with an "unclosed section" exception.
- * Dot notation and implicit iterators don't really play nice.
-A non-traversible local context is passed to the section.
  * Test coverage is incomplete.